Entertainment Schedule

 Category: Limoncello

-• Sister Cities Wilmington (SCW): On Wedneseay, 6/14, and Thursday, 6/15, visit with representatives of SCW to learn more about Wilmington’s Italian Sister City Olevano Sul Tuscaiano
+• Sister Cities Wilmington (SCW): On Wednesday, 6/14, and Thursday, 6/15, visit with representatives of SCW to learn more about Wilmington’s Italian Sister City Olevano Sul Tuscaiano

-• Italian-American Radio & The Italian-American Herald: Learn more about the region’s Italian-American media outlets on Monday, 6/12, and Sunday, 6/18 [tentative]
+• Italian-American Radio & The Italian-American Herald: Learn more about the region’s Italian-American media outlets on Sunday, 6/18

 Italian Dancers